aharring83/SARS-CoV-2-Wastewater-Sequencing-Analysis-Pipeline/README.md

 # SARS-CoV-2-Wastewater-sequencing-Analysis-Pipeline
-Instructions on analysis of amplicon-based sequencing using paragon genomic kit on a nextseq550
+Analysis of amplicon-based SC2 sequencing using Paragons kit on a Nextseq550

 ------------
 # Packages required: